bandprotocol/bandpress/docs/whitepaper.md

 - **Store the value of all datasets.** To mint any dataset token, Band token is required as collateral.
 Thus, as the demand of dataset tokens increase, BAND's demand will increase as well.
 This has a two-fold effect.
 Firstly, BAND's price and token value will increase, making it effectly reflect the value across all curation groups.
 Secondly, as dataset tokens are valued in terms of BAND, an increase in BAND's price results in more security for all curation groups.

-- **Governance for future protocol upgrades.** Similar to projects like [0x](https://0x.org/)'s ZRX token, BAND can be used to propose and vote on future protocol improvements.
+- **Governance for future protocol upgrades.** Similar to projects like [0x](https://0x.org/)'s ZRX token, BAND can be used for proposing and voting on future protocol improvements.
 Once BAND protocol is deployed, its internal logic cannot be changed easily, since upgrade can affect security and usability of the system.
 BAND Token will act as a governance token for stakeholders in every curation group to vote for future decentralized upgrade and governance issues, such as changing voting schemes or adding new curation methods.

 - **Control dataset quality through curated dataset registry.** Initially the first set of datasets will be strictly handpicked.
 However, as Band Protocol moves toward decentralization, creating and curating a dataset will be permissionless.
 To control the quality of datasets inside the ecosystem, BAND token holders will together maintain a curated registry of ligitimate datasets based on a set criteria.
 Band token will be used as the voting power to protect the registry against bad actors.